angelbyun/Library_Manager/README.md

 - fiction:boolean
 - number_of_copies:integer

-User Story 1 - Library Index:
-As a visitor
+User Story 1 - Library Index: #shows ALL records of one model As a visitor
 When I visit '/libraries'
 Then I see the name of each library